faraazahmad/shellrb/README.md

 The commands in ShellRB are made available using packages containing a class of their name.
 The packages can be found in "lib/packages/" directory.
 The packages in the directory are automatically ```require```ed in the app.
 When adding a package, make sure to also add tests for it, with the maximum code coverage.
 We believe in Behaviour Driven Development.

 ## Code of Conduct
-We highly appreciate good behaviour and kind treatment of others and the vice-versa.
+We highly appreciate good behaviour and kind treatment of others.
 See our [Code of Conduct](CODE_OF_CONDUCT.md)